 Please send comments, questions, suggestions and bug reports to:

 Discussion is also welcome on the comp.lang.python newsgroup.

-The latest version of PyGUI is available from:
+At the time of writing, the latest version of PyGUI is available from: